Rmmichael95/BlockWind/README.md

 ### A) FSE-only mode (default, no compiled CSS)

-Blockwind can run purely on:
+BlockWind can run purely on:

 - `theme.json`
 - templates/parts/patterns